Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

 Figure \ref{fig:GAT_loss} shows the training loss (the aggregated difference between a model's predicted output and the actual target values) and accuracy of classifications of the GAT model as it progressed through the training process.
 In both cases we observe a fairly swift and smooth convergence.

-The GAT model achieves 96\% accuracy on both training and testing data (separate subsets of the original dataset).
-We can conclude that the new graph representation allows for successful machine learning without the limitations of our earlier experiments in Section \ref{sec:ML}.
+The trained GAT model achieves 96\% accuracy on both the training and testing datasets (separate subsets of the original dataset described).
+We can conclude that the new graph representation allows for successful machine learning, in particular without the limitations of simpler models described in Section \ref{sec:ML}.

-We note that the model's output layer is a single point indicate the binary classification.
-However, prior to this, the model can project the input CRN to three dimensions (before projecting further to that final decision).
+The model outputs the binary classification, but prior to this, the model can project the input CRN to three dimensions (as a subsequent step before projecting further to that final decision).
 The advantage of this is that the 3-dimensional data can be used to give a visualisation of its classification.
-An example of this is within Figure \ref{fig:GAT_plots}, showing that under this projection the labelled instances are very well separated.
+An example of this is within Figure \ref{fig:GAT_plots}, showing that under this projection, the labelled instances are very well separated.